 If you are one of the millions of Americans who suffer from Raynaud’s, you don’t need to look at the calendar to know cold weather is coming.
-The effects of this condition, known well to our own Senior Staffing Specialist Natalie Chandler, become evident the minute the temperature starts to take a dive.
+The effects of this condition become evident the minute the temperature starts to take a dive.

 First of all, what is Raynaud’s?
 Raynaud’s is a disorder of the small blood vessels in a person’s extremities.
 This disorder reduces blood flow to those areas and can be found in people with no underlying conditions whatsoever, as well as people with other health issues.
 Those with Raynaud’s suffer from an exaggerated sensitivity to cold temperatures.
 Blood vessels can go into spasms which can cause pain, numbness, and tingling.
 Fingers and toes may turn white or blue and literally throb from the cold.

 So how does one mitigate the effects of Raynaud’s in the office when they aren’t in charge of the building’s thermostat and have to be able to perform office duties efficiently?
-We spoke to Natalie at South Shore Staffing for some tips that she uses, as well as some other ideas that may be of help for you or your co-workers.
+Keep reading for some tips that may be of help for you or your co-workers.

 Use a small space heater to warm up your immediate surroundings

-Natalie tucks a small electric space heater under her desk to keep the temperature in her office space comfortable year-round, as air conditioning can also exacerbate Raynaud’s as much as winter air.
+Tuck a small electric space heater under your desk to keep the temperature in your office space comfortable year-round, as air conditioning can also exacerbate Raynaud’s as much as the winter air.
 Just take care that you keep clothing and papers away from the heater and turn it off when you leave the office.

 Wear gloves and warm socks

-This seems obvious but often employees will sacrifice comfort for style.
+Don’t sacrifice comfort for style.
 Look for well-made warm gloves and socks of thin, solid-colored materials so you don’t feel like you’re getting dressed up to go play in the snow!
-Look for gloves that can be used on the touchscreen of a computer or phone, or find fingerless gloves with a flap that can be folded over your fingertips when you need to warm up your hands.
+Choose gloves that can be used on the touchscreen of a computer or phone, or find fingerless gloves with a flap that can be folded over your fingertips when you need to warm up your hands.

 Carry hand warmers in your bag or laptop case

-Sports stores as well as gas stations or drugstores carry inexpensive, single-use hand warmers that are either cracked or shaken to activate the warming agents inside.
-Or if you want something you can use again and again, purchase an affordable and rechargeable hand warmer that looks a lot like a cell phone battery pack (and can sometimes be used to charge your phone as well!)
+Sports stores, as well as gas stations and drugstores, carry inexpensive, single-use hand warmers that are either cracked or shaken to activate the warming agents inside.
+If you want a solution that you can use again and again, consider an affordable and rechargeable hand warmer.
+It looks a lot like a cell phone battery pack and many models can actually be used to charge your phone!